 Create a Local Atlas Deployment with Docker

 This tutorial shows you how to create a local Atlas deployment with Docker.
-In this tutorial, we will deploy a single-node replica set with Docker.
+This tutorial describes how to deploy a single-node replica set with Docker.
+For a complete and detailed Docker Compose example, see Docker Compose Example.

 1